Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To take up or start using something.
 **Sentence:** The farm adopted new irrigation techniques to conserve water.
 **Conversation:**
-A – Have you started using the new planting methods?
+A – Have you started using the new planting methods
 B – Yes, we adopted them last season, and they’re working well.

 ---